 Military installations are generally open on that day as it is not a federal holiday.

-February 27, 1950 - President Harry S Truman proclaims that "Armed Forces Day, Saturday, May 20, 1950, marks the first combined demonstration by America's defense team of its progress, under the National Security Act, towards the goal of readiness for any eventuality.
+February 27, 1950 - President Truman proclaims "Armed Forces Day, Saturday, May 20, 1950, marks the first combined demonstration by America's defense team of its progress, under the National Security Act, towards the goal of readiness for any eventuality.
 It is the first parade of preparedness by the unified forces of our land, sea, and air defense."

 May 20, 1950 - Armed Forces Day is first celebrated. - Daily observances and festivities take place nationwide starting a week before the holiday. - B-36 bombers fly over the capitals of every state. - 10,000 troops and veterans marched in Washington, D.C. - More than 36,000 participants in a parade in New York City. - Parades, air shows, receptions, and other celebrations also take place.